ssung1/ubipong-api/README.md

 }
 ```

-The response status should be 201.
-Get the location header of the response
-and call the URL in the header.
-We should get the complete tournament
+The response should have a status of 201 and should contain complete tournament
 details:

 ```json